As a small business owner, you are responsible for filing and paying taxes to the IRS for your employees and business.

 There are many tax forms to fill as a small business owner, and it can get overwhelming running a business and learning tax codes.
 However, the more you learn, the easier it will be to ensure compliance with the tax authorities.

-Some tax forms will be easier to use, but others will be complicated and may require some help.
+According to tax attorneys at TaxSmith, LLC, while some tax forms will be easier to use, others may be complicated and require some help.
 The following are the IRS forms that often confuse small business owners and how to use them correctly.

 If your business is a sole proprietorship, which most small businesses are, you should learn how to properly use IRS Form 1040, as you are the one who will be submitting tax forms for your business.
 There are various types of Form 1040 forms, including: